wcgordon1/TustinRecruiting/src/content/jobs/tr-channel-partner-manager-santa-monica-chan-uepxe7.md

 ---
 position: Channel Partner Manager
 description: >-
-  ## Overview

-  Join our dynamic fintech company as a Channel Partner Manager in the vibrant tech hub of Santa Monica, CA. This on-site position places you at the heart of financial innovation, where you will drive key partnerships and expand our reach in the financial services sector.
-You'll be part of a collaborative team, working in a fast-paced environment that thrives on growth and cutting-edge technology.
+  Overview Join our dynamic fintech company as a Channel Partner Manager in the vibrant tech hub of Santa Monica, CA. This onsite position places you at the heart of financial innovation, where you will drive key partnerships and expand our reach in the financial services sector.
+You'll be part of a collaborative team, working in a fastpaced environment that thrives on growth and cuttingedge technology.
+Key Responsibilities  Develop and Manage Channel

-  ## Key Responsibilities

-  - **Develop and Manage Channel Partnerships:**
-    - Build and maintain strong relationships with existing partners.
-    - Identify and onboard new channel partners t...
+  Partnerships:  Build and maintain strong relationships with existing partners.
+Identify and onboard new channel partners t...
 location: 'Santa Monica, CA'
 team: Software
 schedule: Standard Business Hours